 Contact the Central American Group to establish a nearshore manufacturing operation in the Green Park Free Zone in Costa Rica

-Intel CEO Pat Gelsinger’s agenda for August 9, 2022, indicated that he would be in Costa Rica.
+Intel CEO Pat Gelsinger’s August 9, 2022, agenda indicated that he would be in Costa Rica.
 The purpose of his trip was to preside over the inauguration of the only semiconductor or chip assembly and testing plant that the world’s leading company owns in the West.
 The factory for chip manufacturing in Costa Rica was reactivated in 2020.
 At that time, however, operations were initiated without the participation of the top executive.
-He had a more critical issue to tend to.
+He had a more critical issue to attend to.
 That was the Washington signing of the CHIPS Act that the Biden Administration launched to inject 52 billion dollars into developing the chip industry in the United States.

 Geographical proximity may benefit chip manufacturing in Costa Rica

 The coincidence of agendas was not entirely a fluke.
 The American company has spent its last years trying to balance the weight of its operations in Asia with that of its other facilities.
 In addition, the Biden government is promoting the local production of semiconductors as a critical product for the US economy and the nation’s security in the context of tensions with China.
 Due to the rivalry between the two global economic powers, the Costa Rican economy, located just three hours by plane from Miami, is in a position of potential gain.